Four decades of striving to follow Christ in the footsteps of the Beloved Disciple

-From our beginning, the characteristics of the Community appear quite distinctly: insistence on the search for the truth through philosophical and theological work; a life consecrated to God, emphasizing silent prayer in community and the Eucharist; the importance of communal life in intense fraternal charity.
+[/vc_column_text][vc_row_inner][vc_column_inner width=”1/2″][vc_column_text]At the beginning, the fundamental characteristics of the community quickly appeared: insistence on the quest for truth through philosophical and theological work; a life consecrated to God, emphasizing silent prayer in community and the Eucharist; the importance of communal life in intense fraternal charity.

 1975: Birth of the Community of Saint John: Seven students of the University of Fribourg in Switzerland asked Fr.
 Marie-Dominique Philippe, a Dominican philosopher and theologian, to be their spiritual father and to give them a solid theological formation.
 On December 8th, the solemnity of the Immaculate Conception the first brothers consecrated themselves to the Blessed Virgin Mary and thus was born the Community of Saint John.